RolandoMagico/TortoiseSVN_Build/README.md

 ## Usage
 ### General
+- Use the branch matching your Tortoise SVN version.
-Check the following settings before running the build:
+- Check the following settings before running the build:
   - Paths in the Configuration section of build.bat
   - Settings in the configuration target of build.xml

 The following tools must be installed manually according to TortoiseSVN's build.txt:
 - Java runtime